Why Don’t I Want To Do Anything Anymore – A Look At Boredom And Lack Of Desire

 Exhaustion Is Often A Sign Of A Mental Health Disorder

 When feeling overwhelmed, many people get to the point of feeling like “I don’t want to do anything anymore” out of simple boredom, lack of desire, burnout, or a number of other reasons.
-If you’re experiencing this feeling, it’s normal to take some downtime for yourself and rest, and it’s perfectly okay.
+If you’re experiencing this feeling, it’s often normal to take some downtime for yourself and rest, and it’s perfectly okay.
 In our increasingly fast-paced world filled with daily responsibilities and expectations, taking some downtime for yourself is not only normal, but also highly recommended for your wellbeing.

 In fact, research has found that taking some downtime, whether it’s a nap, going for a walk, or taking a bath, can actually help to increase things like focus and motivation.
 Taking a bit of time away, be it half an hour or a full vacation, can help provide us with some much-needed perspective and enable us to better handle whatever it is that needs to be done.
 While this isn’t a cure all, taking some downtime for self-care and relaxation can be incredibly helpful and healing, and a healthy step toward regaining your motivation and sense of self.

-It’s normal, from time to time, to wonder why you don’t want to do anything.
+It’s typical, from time to time, to wonder why you don’t want to do anything.
 This is a normal reaction, especially after a potentially exhausting string of events that has happened in your life.
 Major changes like starting or losing a job, starting or ending a relationship, and moving can trigger feelings of exhaustion or lack of desire to do things.

 However, if after a few days or a few weeks of downtime the feeling of “I don’t want to do anything anymore” persists and becomes your new normal, it may be time to seek support.
-People who experience chronic mental health concerns like anxiety, depression, or post-traumatic stress disorder (PTSD) may often have periods of boredom and feelings of not wanting to do anything .
-When these issues persist and become overwhelming, a larger issue is likely to be at play.
+People who experience chronic mental health concerns like anxiety, depression, bipolar disorder, or post-traumatic stress disorder (PTSD) may often have periods of boredom and feelings of not wanting to do anything .
+When these issues persist and become overwhelming, a larger concern is likely to be at play.
 A licensed mental health professional may be able to help you address these concerns and get to the bottom of why you’re feeling as though you don’t want to do anything, even things that you previously enjoyed.

 Depression And Lack Of Motivation

 One of the most common reasons why people experience extended lack of motivation periods is due to depression.
 Individuals who live with diagnosed or undiagnosed depression typically experience symptoms that involve not wanting or lacking the energy to do much of anything.
-Depression comes in several forms such as major depressive disorder, persistent depressive disorder, seasonal affective disorder, post-partum depression, and others.
+Depression comes in several forms such as major depressive disorder, persistent depressive disorder, seasonal affective disorder, postpartum depression, and others.
 If left untreated, these forms can potentially become a larger mental health concern.

 Some common symptoms of depression include: